mshagirov/simgnn/nbs/README.md

 ## Future Work 🔮
 - Model architecture:
     - add *Cell layer* processor
-- Rollout error (tension, position/velocity)
-    - rollout vs 1-step losses
-    - train for single step with velocity noise (Brownian noise: Sanchez-Gonzalez, *et al.* \[ASG2020\])
-    - train for rollout (multi-step loss)
-    - convert vel-y error to **position error**, e.g. "speed"+"direction"(angle/dot product etc.)
-- compare MLP vs CONV layers for message passing.
+    - compare MLP to CONV layers for message passing.
-- try with dynamic graphs (construct graphs on the fly based on relative positions, and use cell edges and cell attrib only for queries on `Y_edge`, `Y_cell`).
+    - dynamic graphs based on relative positions, and use cell edges and cell attrib only for queries on `Y_edge`, `Y_cell`.
+- Noise and Loss
+    - rollout vs 1-step losses, and multi-step loss.
+    - Brownian noise for velocity (e.g., Sanchez-Gonzalez, *et al.* \[ASG2020\])